MaheshYTech/WebServer/README.md

 9. Index.html
 10. Webserver.exe   Main File

+type
+Webserver.exe start
+and press [Enter]
-run Webserver.exe from [DIYANA] from your local system.
+from [DIYANA] from your local system.

 if its ask for dependency files. download other files from source folder , compile and build exe under visual studio 2019, and copy it to local [DIYANA] folder. and run it.